Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes: Supplement to the simulation study

 \subsection{Dependence on the projection process}

 The goodness-of-fit tests depend clearly on the way random directions $\bh$ are chosen.
-In order to explore its practical influence, we replicated the results in Section \ref{sec:simu} for two different processes: the first, denoted (\textit{ii}), is based on the data-driven process described in Section \ref{sec:testing} -- which is referred as (\textit{i}) -- but with constant coefficients $\eta_j\sim\mathcal{N}(0,1)$; the second, (\textit{iii}), is an Ornstein-Uhlenbeck process with $\alpha=\tfrac{1}{2}$ and $\sigma=1$ that is completely independent from the sample.
-Process (\textit{ii}) generates more noisy random directions, since all the FPCs of the sample are equally weighted. \\
+In order to explore its practical influence, we replicated the results in Section \ref{sec:simu} for two new processes.
+We have three different projecting processes in total: (\textit{i}) the data-driven process described in Section \ref{sec:testing}; (\textit{ii}) the same process, but with constant variance coefficients $\eta_j\sim\mathcal{N}(0,1)$; (\textit{iii}) an Ornstein--Uhlenbeck process with $\alpha=\tfrac{1}{2}$ and $\sigma=1$ that is completely independent from the sample.
+Note that process (\textit{ii}) generates more noisy random directions than (\textit{i}) since all the FPC's of the sample are equally weighted.

-Figures \ref{fig:sizeproj:projs} and \ref{fig:powpro:projsj} show the empirical levels and powers of the tests based on processes (\textit{i}), (\textit{ii}) and (\textit{iii}), for $n=100$.
+Figures \ref{fig:sizeproj:projs} and \ref{fig:powpro:projsj} show the empirical levels and powers of the tests based on processes (\textit{i}), (\textit{ii}), and (\textit{iii}) for $n=100$.
 Relatively minor changes can be observed between (\textit{i}) and (\textit{iii}), with the main features described in Section \ref{sec:simu} being consistent: L-shaped patterns in the size curves, mild decrements for the power curves, occasional bumps yielding power gains, and domination of CvM over KS.
-The results for both processes show no main changes, both indicating that $K\in[1,10]$ is a reasonable choice with respect to size and power.
-The big picture for (\textit{ii}) is similar, albeit with more spread and variable level curves, and power curves dominated by the ones of (\textit{i}) and (\textit{iii}).
+The results for both processes show no main changes, and both indicate that $K\in\{1,\ldots,5\}$ is a reasonable choice with respect to size and power.
+The big picture for (\textit{ii}) is similar, albeit with\nopagebreak[4] more spread and variable level curves, and power curves dominated by those of (\textit{i}) and (\textit{iii}). \\

-The presented empirical results indicate that less variable random directions seem to yield a better behaviour for the tests and that the data-driving process given in Section \ref{sec:testing} is a sensible alternative.
-However, a more thorough research into the selection of the projecting process -- out of the scope of the paper -- is required.
+The presented empirical results indicate that less variable random directions seem to yield better behaviour for the tests and that the data-driving process given in Section \ref{sec:testing} is a sensible alternative.
+However, more thorough research into the selection of the projecting process -- beyond the scope of this paper -- is required.